Feb 15, 2022

 • Finance organizations report that many employees work overtime.
 Do you work overtime?

-How to reframe statement-based leading questions:
+How to reframe statement-based questions:

 • If you had to choose just one, which meal do you most prefer: breakfast, lunch, or dinner?